Skip to main content

 Do I Need a Permit?

 In Vermont, an Act 250 land use permit is required for certain kinds of development and subdivision activities.
-The requirements vary depending on the size of the parcels involved, and whether your town has robust zoning and subdivision bylaws.
-The publication Act 250 Jurisdiction Categories provides a broad overview of Act 250 jurisdictional categories, but the Act 250 Statute and the Act 250 Rules are far more specific.
+The requirements vary depending on the size of the parcels involved, and whether your city or town has robust zoning and subdivision bylaws.
+The publication Act 250 Jurisdiction Categories provides a broad overview of Act 250 jurisdiction, but the Act 250 Statute and the Act 250 Rules are far more specific.
 To determine whether you need an Act 250 permit, contact your Act 250 district coordinator to discuss your project.
 You can look up your district number by town.

 A jurisdictional opinion (JO) is a formal written determination of whether a project will require an Act 250 permit or amendment.
 To learn more about requesting a JO, or to fill out a JO Request Form, check out our Jurisdictional Opinions & Project Review Sheets page.